rezl/SubredditWilds/README.md

   * Whenever a post is removed, the bot will crosspost to a specified wilds subreddit
 * Posting comment mod removals to a removals subreddit or Discord channel
   * If a comment moderator removes a post, the bot will crosspost to a specified subreddit and/or message Discord channel
-* Handling modmail
-  * Bot response to modmail by asking the sender to provide a link to the removed content
 * Recording mod actions
   * Mod actions recorded to a Google Sheets spreadsheet